Zero population growth: Oceania

 Three of the five fastest declining populations locate in Oceania, including Cook Islands, Marshall Islands, and North Mariana Islands.
 Due to the harsh living environments and natural disasters caused by climate change, people from these islands seek migration to larger nations.

 Europe

-Europe is facing a decline in population due to its anti-immigration trends.
+Europe is facing a decline in population due to its ageing and anti-immigration trends.
 Countries including Iceland, Germany, Portugal, and Poland, etc are at or near ZPG.